Maui > Accommodations > Sheraton

 Sheraton Maui – Kaʻanapali, Maui

 Sheraton Maui Review

-The room was plenty big enough for our little family with a king sized bed, nice bathroom, and lanai with partial ocean view.
+The room was plenty big enough for our little family with a king-sized bed, nice bathroom, and lanai with a partial ocean view.
 A big palm tree blocked most of our view of the ocean, but there’s really not much that can be done about that.
 It was still beautiful.
-The king sized bed looked a little short, but we may just be spoiled with our big bed at home.
-It fit my wife and I (neither of us are over 6 feet tall, but anyone taller than that might find a toe hanging over the bed.)
+The king-sized bed looked a little short, but we may just be spoiled with our big bed at home.
+It fit my wife and me (neither of us is over 6 feet tall, but anyone taller than that might find a toe hanging over the bed.)